Digital Contact Center

 VoC analytics programs should be used to drive decisions across departments.
 Businesses should monitor performance over time and track progress against key metrics.
 As the VoC program evolves and matures, companies must deliver projections and seek new ways to provide value across the company.
 This is an area where more focus is required to ensure continued investment and support from leadership teams.
 VoC programs take time and entire organizations must demonstrate patience and commitment to the VoC process and vision.

-Having a single source for CX analytics, where all your customer interaction data is in one place, lets companies harness the collective power of every customer communication channel.
+Having a single source for customer experience analytics, where all your customer interaction data is in one place, lets companies harness the collective power of every customer communication channel.
 We call this “agnostic aggregation” of data from different sources, for example, call recordings, chat transcripts, emails, social media, surveys, reviews, in-app communications, web feedback, and more.

 Data enrichment means enhancing a data set with additional data obtained from other sources.
 With contextual classification, the insights provided are context-specific to the business.
 For example, CX analytics can go beyond classification by industry vertical.
 The unifying solutions can now customize the classification for a business and include product names, regional differences, customer slang, and abbreviations for products and services.
 This adds color to these models and makes them more actionable.